 The East Campus Expansion

-In addition to capital projects, the Facilities Staff performs in-house commissioning efforts on Capital Reserve and Deffered Maintenance (CRDM) and other University projects.
+In addition to capital projects, the Facilities Management Staff performs in-house commissioning efforts on Capital Reserve and Deffered Maintenance (CRDM) and other University projects.

-In the same vein, Facilities Management works collaboratively with the Office of Sustainability in the University’s Leadership in Energy and Environmental Design (LEED) Volume Project, an effort which will include the retrocommissioning of 25 existing buildings—and ongoing commissioning thereafter.
-American University is one of an elite few instituions in the world that is helping the United States Green Building Council (USGBC) pilot and establish the LEED Volume framework.
+Facilities Management works collaboratively with the Office of Sustainability in the University’s Leadership in Energy and Environmental Design (LEED) Volume Project, an effort which will include the retrocommissioning of 25 existing buildings—and ongoing commissioning thereafter.
+American University is one of only a few instituions in the world that is helping the United States Green Building Council (USGBC) pilot and establish the LEED Volume framework.